Diana Prince (DC Extended Universe): Foray into World War I

-The following morning, Prince ignores Trevor's advice to remain with Charlie and Napi and scout out the surrounding area.
+The following morning, Prince ignores Trevor's advice to remain with Charlie and Napi and scouts out the surrounding area.
 She also enters the castle after incapacitating an aristocratic German woman and stealing her gown as a disguise.
-She meets Ludendorff, whom she assumes to be the mortal disguise of Ares and plans to kill him before Steve intervenes and prevents her from doing so, fearful that their covers would be blown and result in their deaths too.
+She meets Ludendorff, whom she assumes to be the mortal disguise of Ares, and plans to kill him before Steve intervenes and prevents her from doing so, fearful that their covers would be blown and result in their deaths too.

-Ludendorff then fires the new gas at the battle lines from an artillery gun to the castle houses.
+Ludendorff then fires the new gas at the battle lines from an artillery gun at the castle houses.
 Horrified by the result of the gas, Prince blames Trevor for letting it happen as a result of letting Ludendorff live.
 Prince confronts and fights Ludendorff, who bolsters his own strength by consuming an elixir procured by Maru.
 She kills him, but is confused and disillusioned when his death does not stop the war.

 Morgan appears and reveals himself as Ares.
 When Prince attempts to kill Ares with the "Godkiller" sword, he destroys it, telling Diana that, as the daughter of Zeus and Hippolyta, she herself is the "Godkiller".
 He entreats her to help him destroy mankind in order to restore paradise on Earth, but she refuses.
-Ares attempts to direct Prince's rage and grief at Trevor's death by convincing her to kill Maru, but the memories of her experiences with Trevor cause her to realize that humans have good within them.
+Ares attempts to channel Prince's rage and grief over Trevor's death by convincing her to kill Maru, but the memories of her experiences with Trevor lead her to realize that humans have good within them.
 She spares Maru and redirects Ares' lightning into him, destroying him for good.